Star Wars Is Officially Remaking Its Lowest-Rated Disney+ Series

 By Nathan Johnson Posted:

-Star Wars is officially creating a remake of the franchise's worst Disney+ series, and many fans are hopeful that it may make the show seem a little bit better in hindsight.
-Star Wars has had its fair share of ups and downs on screen on Disney+ throughout the years, but there are only a handful of projects where nearly everyone agrees that it was a hit or a miss.
-In the past, Star Wars has taken some measures to fix those poorly received projects (like when it released The Clone Wars to make the prequel trilogy better), and it is doing so again with a full remake.
+Star Wars is officially remaking the franchise's worst Disney+ series, and many fans are hopeful it will make the show seem a little better in hindsight.
+Star Wars has had its fair share of ups and downs on Disney+ over the years, but there are only a handful of projects where nearly everyone agrees it was a hit or a miss.

 Each issue will correspond with an episode from the Book of Boba Fett Disney+ series.
 For example, issue #1 will cover the events from Episode 1 of the show, and so on.
-Ironically, The Book of Boba Fett will actually be a literal book when the first issue is released.
+Ironically, The Book of Boba Fett will be a literal book when the first issue is released.

 Upcoming Star Wars Projects That Will Improve Star Wars Storytelling